 What a disarming reply!
-When the buyer hears this, they often become so befuddled that they actually offer up a day and time that works better.
+It catches them off-guard — and they often wind up actually offering up a day and time that works better as a result.
 Meeting booked, and attention earned.

 Easier said than done.
 Prospects often fire off “I’m not the right person” or “That’s a different department” and then mentally check out.
 They don’t owe you anything, so why would they point you in the right direction?

-If a sales rep immediately asks, “Who should I talk to?” most prospects will counter with, “Just send me some information and I’ll forward it along.”
+If a sales rep immediately asks, “Who should I talk to?”, most prospects will counter with something like, “Just send me some information and I’ll forward it along.”
 Dead end.

 Here’s a better exchange:

-The salesperson still asks for a referral -- they just don’t do it right off the bat.
-Instead, they engage the prospect on another topic before they swoop in with the ask.
-The contact is much more likely to point them in the right direction if the rep warms them up a bit first.
+You still ask for a referral — you just don’t do it right off the bat.
+Instead, engage the prospect on another topic before you swoop in with the ask.
+The contact is much more likely to point you in the right direction if you warm them up a bit first.

 Most salespeople take this statement to mean that the prospect isn’t a good fit.
-They’re already disqualified themselves -- time to move on to the next opportunity.
+They’ve already disqualified themselves — time to move on to the next opportunity.